-It’s commonly claimed that it is the Awesomest!
+It’s commonly claimed that using coconut oil for skin is the Awesomest!
 Moisturizer!
 Ever! too.
 For years I kept some in a little sealed container in my bathroom, carried it in my purse, and even packed it for trips, just so I could swipe a little out with my finger to help moisturize my dry skin.
 It worked… sorta, but not great.
 I also tried jojoba oil for a while (holy expensive, batman).
 It was better, but still not awesome.

 The Ideal Moisturizer for Your Skin, According to Research

 According to this recent study on moisturizing products for dry skin, the ideal moisturizer will have the following attributes:

 Reduce and prevent further TEWL (trans-epidermal water loss)